What is a ballistic missile?

 By careful control and maneuvering of the missile during its powered flight, the payload can be very accurately delivered to the desired target point.

-Operational ballistic missiles are deployed in silos, on submarines, on ships, on planes and on land-mobile launchers (trucks or rails).
+Operational ballistic missiles are deployed in silos, on submarines, surface ships, road- and rail-mobile launchers and aircraft.
 Mobile missiles are favored by many nations because they can be hidden, which greatly increases their survivability.
-They are also very mobile and relatively difficult to defend from.
+They are also very mobile and relatively difficult to defend against.

 Longer-range ballistic missiles can carry Multiple Independent Reentry Vehicle (MIRVs) warhead, which hold up to 10 reentry vehicles.
-Reentry vehicles reenter the Earth’s atmosphere at very high velocities, on the order of 4-5 miles per second.
+Reentry vehicles reenter the Earth’s atmosphere at very high velocities, on the order of 6-8 kilometers per second.
 Such a warhead is more difficult to intercept since we have 10 targets instead of one.
-Some countries also develop maneuverable reentry vehicles that would complicate the intercept further.
+Some countries also develop maneuverable reentry vehicles that could avoid defense and/or increase accuracy.
 Those are referred to as maneuvering reentry vehicles and have independent maneuvering capability.

 Ballistic missiles are composed of one or more stages.
 Multiple-stage missiles, which are configured so that each stage has its own independent propulsion system, are used for longer range missions.
 Intercontinental ballistic missiles (ICBMs) typically have two or three stages with powerful liquid-propellant engines or solid propellant motors that propel the payload toward the target, as well as a post-boost vehicle (PBV) with a much smaller propulsion system.
 The technology needed to separate each of the stages in high velocities and under difficult atmospheric conditions is relatively sophisticated and difficult.
 That is why there are only few countries with intercontinental-range ballistic missile technology (e.g. Russia, China, and India).